Reinstalling OS with VMM

 .

-and forcibly shutting down the virtual machine:
+Then, forcibly shut down the virtual machine:

 $ vmctl stop username